Heart Disease Prevention Strategies

 • Healthy fats

 These foods are known for their ability to reduce inflammation and improve your overall circulatory health.
-Research shows that diets rich in anti- can significantly enhance vascular function and ease PAD symptoms, while also identifying the .
+Research shows that diets rich in anti-inflammatory foods can significantly enhance vascular function and ease PAD symptoms, while also identifying the risk factors.

-Nutritionists, like Dr. Danielle Kelvas, emphasize that incorporating these foods supports your cardio, while also highlighting the [foods to avoid with PAD](https://health.harvard.edu/heart-health/eating-foods-that-trigger-inflammation-may-lead-to-cardiovascular-disease) that play a vital role in managing .
-Furthermore, there are exciting advancements in treatment options, such as the , which has been evaluated in the PATHFINDER Registry.
+Nutritionists, like Dr. Danielle Kelvas, emphasize that incorporating these foods supports your cardiovascular health, while also highlighting the nutrients that play a vital role in managing PAD.
+Furthermore, there are exciting advancements in treatment options, such as the new therapies, which have been evaluated in the PATHFINDER Registry.
 This innovative approach addresses complex lesions associated with PAD.

 So, what can you do?
 Consider adding: